Evaluate Your Driving Skills

-By age 50 you may notice that you no longer feel comfortable driving on congested roadways or you limit the hours you drive at night.
-Research indicates that the majority of older drivers begin to restrict their driving because they recognize situations where they no longer feel safe.
+By age 50, you may notice that you no longer feel comfortable driving on congested roads or you limit the hours you drive at night.
+Research shows that the majority of older drivers begin to restrict their driving because they recognize situations where they no longer feel safe.

-AARP provides a helpful list of warning signs indicating when it may be necessary to limit or stop driving:
+AARP has a list of warning signs that show when it may be necessary to limit or stop driving:

 - Dents and scrapes on the car or on fences, mailboxes, garage doors, curbs, etc.